 It’s safe to say that there are a few potential hitches in applying for a Health Canada grow op license.

-Filling out the licence application paperwork incorrectly is extremely common.
+Filling out the license application paperwork incorrectly is extremely common.

 On the other hand, finding a doctor to prescribe a high amount is not so common.